With any of these powerful monitoring tools for web developers, you can be safe and…

 Bonsai is a light library for graphics editing that supports an intuitive API and renderer platform for SVG.

-Whilst SVG is a pretty old vector graphics format, the introduction of it to the modern web has only been very recent, and many of the older browsers are unable to support the new HTML5 technologies and capabilities.
-With that in mind was built SVGMagic, to help webmasters convert any stalled SVG content back to PNG so that the browser can execute and display it.
-It uses jQuery for its base platform and back-end.
+Whilst SVG is a pretty old vector graphics format; many of the older browsers are unable to support the new HTML5 technologies and capabilities.
+With that in mind, SVGMagic was built.
+It helps webmasters convert any stalled SVG content back to PNG so that the browser can execute and display it.
+Lastly, it uses jQuery for its base platform and back-end.

-Glyphter gives you access to 16 different sources of SVG optimized icons and fonts that you can then use to map out your own SVG fonts sprite.
+Glyphter gives you access to 16 different sources of SVG icons and fonts.
+You can then use these to map out your own SVG fonts sprite.
 Load up your favorite glyphs and watch the font develop.

 Have a list of SVG animations and/or drawings?
 Put them all together and have Iconizr convert them into a fully usable CSS icon kit.